 The City of Montgomery designated the property as a Historic District via Ordinance No. 81-76 in 1976 and later acquired the property in 2007.
 Currently, the Department of Development is partnering with local preservation advocates to advance the building’s renovation.
-Attached is a flyer describing its availability.
+See the flyer for availability.
 For a personal showing or for more information, please contact 334-264-3631.

 In September 2015, Schneider Historic Preservation, LLC, completed a Historic Structure Report on the property as commissioned by the City.
 This thorough assessment of the building’s past and its significance is a great read, and we are pleased to share it with you here.

 The assessment was used in a submittal to the Alabama Historical Commission and then to the National Parks Service for consideration of placement on the National Register of Historic Places.
 In July 2016, we learned that we were successful!
 The house has now been added to the National Register of Historic Places and we are hopeful we can find a buyer who will renovate it.